sethcall/pg_migrate/README.md

 The primary drivers of the design of this project are as follows:

-Natural Support for Common Phases of Software Development
+Design: Natural Support for the Phases of Software Development
 ----------------------------------------------------------
 This is the major reason this project exists.
 No tool correctly satisfies this requirement.
 What is meant by *Natural Support*?
-That the tool offers a means of usage that fits with the common-case expectations of that class of user at that time.
+Natural support implies that the tool offers a means of usage that fits with the common-case expectations of that class of user at that time.
+Developers expect language support.
+Operations expects code support.
+And sometimes vice-versa.

  So what are the phases?
 * Test
 * Development
 * Deployment to Staging Environment
 * Deployment to Production

-### Test
+### Phase: Test
 In tests of an application that uses a database, it is most desirable to have a native language mechanism to cause a 'up' schema migration at the start of the test suite or test instance.
 For instance, in a Ruby rspec test:

 ```ruby